 I always struggle with bringing flowers into my house from the yard because they look so pretty outside.
 So, with a little bit of sadness, I picked a bunch of the flowers off of my redbud and began the syrup-making process.

 The instructions for redbud syrup are below and you’ll find that the process is pretty straightforward.
-Depending on how long you boil the syrup for, you can end up with thin pink syrup (shown in this post and in the upcoming cocktail post) or a deeper pink-red syrup that’s pancake-ready (also good for soaking sponge cakes).
+Depending on how long you boil the syrup for, you can end up with thin pink syrup (shown in this post and in the redbud cocktail) or a deeper pink-red syrup that’s pancake-ready (also good for soaking sponge cakes).
 In either case, the syrup will have a very mild flavor.
 If you mix it with anything that has a strong flavor, you’ll lose the subtle redbud taste.
 Other syrups made with flowers often include lemon in the recipe, but I specifically left it out because I didn’t want to overpower the redbud.

 I Want to Hear From You